 But when Allah s.w.t. tied His rope, the word مُبْرِمُون is used.
 This is a noun.

-We learnt in the previous Ustadh Nouman’s lecture that verbs are temporary by nature, whereas nouns are PERMANENT.
+I previously learnt that verbs are temporary by nature, whereas nouns are PERMANENT.

 What does this mean?

-Sometimes when we make a decision, we’re not quite sure on what we have decided, so we go back and change it.
+Sometimes when we make a decision, we’re not quite sure on what we have decided, so we might go back on that decision and change it.
 Then there are times when we think we’ve really made up our mind, that there is no way that we would ever change it.
 The Mushrikin said that they have completely made up their mind, but rhetorically Allah s.w.t. shows that their decision was still something temporary.
-When Judgment Day comes and they finally see the reality of what they were denying… Do you think they would want to go back on their decision?
+When Judgment Day comes and they finally see the reality of what they were denying… Do you think they still want to remain with their decision not to accept Islam?

 May Allah s.w.t. protect and guide us!